-Written by Catherine Treischmann, directed by Shelley Butler.
-From 3/30/14; closing 5/04/14.
+NY premiere by Catherine Treischmann, directed by Shelley Butler.
+Cast: Veanne Cox, Adam LeFevre, Jennifer Lim, Daniel Pearce and Ray Anthony Thomas.
+Scenery by David Barber, costumes by Donald Sanders, lighting by Traci Klainer Polimeni and sound by Leon Rothenberg.
+From 3/30/14; opening 4/08/14; closing 5/04/14.
 What it's about: The Ellis County Arts Council is giving away the largest individual artist grant in its history.
 Now if only they could agree on who is the most deserving.
 When a professor from the local community college makes a case for an unconventional outsider, the council braces for battle.
-THE MOST DESERVING is a tart, satirical comedy about what happens when the arts collide with sex, class, and politics.
+Our Review

 The Muscles in Our Toes

 Labyrinth Company Bank Street Theater (155 Bank Street).